Northwest Seaport’s staff. Executive Director Nathaniel Howe (right) and Nautical Archaeologist & Vessel Manager, Saxon

 Brian Johnson of Ocean Bay Marine is an experienced commercial shipwright who has been repairing commercial fishing vessels in Washington and Alaska for more than 40 years.
 Northwest Seaport has contracted him to undertake several projects on its vessels over the past six years and found the quality of the work to be very satisfactory and all work to meet the goals of historic preservation.
 Most recently, Johnson led the Arthur Foss deck repair project in December 2012 and the restoration of the salmon seiner Thelma C for the Kodiak Maritime Museum.

-Adrian Lipp, Old Tacoma Marine, leads operation, maintenance and repair of the tug’s Washington Iron Works diesel engine, her machinery and systems.
-Adrian supervises of NWS assistant engineers and engineroom volunteers during workparties.
-He also leads Engineeer for a Day school programs and Diesel Engine Theory Class.
+Adrian Lipp, Old Tacoma Marine, continues to support the operation, maintenance and repair of the tug’s Washington Iron Works diesel engine, her machinery and systems.
+Adrian has supervised NWS assistant engineers and engineroom volunteers during workparties.
+He has lead Engineeer for a Day school programs and Diesel Engine Theory Class.